Invincible Robo Trider G7

 Invincible Robo Trider G7 (無敵ロボトライダーＧ７, Muteki Robo Toraidā Jī Sebun) is a Japanese mecha anime television series produced by Sunrise that aired from 1980 to 1981.
 It was also referred to as "Trider G7", "Unchallengeable Trider G7", "Tryder G7", "Bird Attack Tryder G7" and "Unrivaled Robot Trider G7".

 The story follows sixth-grader Watta Takeo's life as he balances his school life, being the president of a company, and battling a robotic empire from outer space.
-While a Super Robot series at heart, it depicts a real world take on the genre, such as announcing to nearby citizens that Trider G7 was being activated and as having to consider the monetary expenses of battle.
+While a Super Robot series at heart, it depicts a realistic take on the genre, such as announcing to nearby citizens that Trider G7 was being activated and having to consider the monetary expenses of battle.

 Plot

-Invincible Robo Trider G7 portrays the attempted invasion by the Robot Empire to take over Earth.
+Invincible Robo Trider G7 portrays the attempted alien invasion by the Robot Empire to take over Earth.
 Rebelling against this, the scientist Nabalon, who was exiled from the Empire, meets the protagonist Watta's father, and together, they design the transforming robot Trider G7.

-However, Watta's father dies in an accident, and Watta has no choice but to succeed him at both his job and piloting Trider.
+Watta's father dies in an accident, and Watta has no choice but to succeed him at both his job and piloting Trider.
 As the president of the Takeo General Company, Watta must now fight to ensure everyone's happiness, as well as the condition of the company's funds.